Global Security Threats: Find out about the threat of media intrusion and reputational damage around the world.

 There have been recent problems in certain countries regarding the law and the effectiveness of injunctions, or similar, that is, injunctions which restrain a person or media outlet from publishing information which concerns the applicant or target, that is considered confidential or private and which also restrains a person from publicising or informing others of the existence of the order and the proceedings.
-If the press intrudes into someone’s private life and publishes things that the public are not entitled to know, there is a huge problem of containing damage.
+If the press intrudes into someone’s private life and publishes things that the public is not entitled to know, there is a huge problem of containing the damage.
 The material can be republished on the internet and individuals may not be able to recall all the material.
 This can lead to untold damage to an individual whose privacy is wrongly breached.
 With the advent of the internet, technology and the growing number of independent media outlets and reporters, the protection of sensitive information can be difficult to control, even through the courts.

-Media intrusion can come in many forms, from physical intrusion into personal space, or into personal property, the use of recording devices, to hacking of electronic devices, notably email correspondence and 'phone hacking', which has been prevalent within press circles and serious allegations have been made after unacceptable intrusion has taken place.
-To deal with this, appropriate cross sections of the entire profession, including those from the broadcast media may be necessary, to identify the issues concerning media practises and intrusion.
-It is down to individual governments to set up inquiries with objectives to make recommendations for a new, more effective policy and regulatory regimes designed to encourage the highest ethical and professional standards, without stifling the independence or freedom of the media.
+Media intrusion can come in many forms, from physical intrusion into personal space, or into personal property, the use of recording devices, to the hacking of electronic devices, notably email correspondence and 'phone hacking', which has been prevalent within press circles and serious allegations have been made after an unacceptable intrusion has taken place.
+To deal with this, appropriate cross-sections of the entire profession, including those from the broadcast media may be necessary, to identify the issues concerning media practises and intrusion.
+It is down to individual governments to set up inquiries with objectives to make recommendations for new, more effective policy and regulatory regimes designed to encourage the highest ethical and professional standards, without stifling the independence or freedom of the media.

-The effects of reputational damage can far reaching.
+The effects of reputational damage can be far-reaching.
 Firstly, there can be a loss of business, customers or clients, if an organisation’s customers feel that they have been lied to, or inconvenienced by a disruption that wasn’t dealt with appropriately, they are likely to take their business to a competitor.
 Additionally, mistrust may set in and partners or clients may withdraw their business.
 Customers may also share their anger on social media platforms, which may further damage the reputation of the organisation in question and will require a proactive damage limitation process to be implemented.

-Minimising the risk of both media intrusion and reputational damage to organisations, will depend on the type, complexity and size of the organisation, there are some broad responses which should be considered by all.
+Minimising the risk of both media intrusion and reputational damage to organisations will depend on the type, complexity and size of the organisation, there are some broad responses which should be considered by all.
 Practical steps can be taken, including, comprehensive planning for a variety of eventualities, good risk management, risk assessments conducted and good crisis management procedures should be in place, as well as appropriate security of staff, premises and venues.
 This can also include relevant staff training and procedural advice.
 This type of response builds confidence.